 The phrase Deprivation of Liberty doesn’t always sit comfortably with people, it sounds negative and punitive.
 It actually comes from the European Convention on Human Rights which is an international treaty to protect human rights and fundamental freedoms of people.
 Sometimes, it is necessary to deprive a person of their liberty (restrict them from doing exactly what they want) for their own safety and this can include people who live in care homes for who it isn’t safe to go outside without assistance and people who live in their own homes who have more supervision than might be expected for an adult or older teenager.

 It is unlawful for a Local Authority to allow a person to be deprived of their liberty without the necessary checks taking place and ensuring that the restrictions that amount to a deprivation of liberty are in the person’s best interests.
-We can provide two different types of Deprivation of Liberty assessment as outlined below.
-If you’d like to discuss either of them further or are a Local Authority and would like to instruct us to complete assessments, please contact us.
+I can provide two different types of Deprivation of Liberty assessment as outlined below.
+If you’d like to discuss either of them further or are a Local Authority and would like to instruct me to complete assessments, please contact me.

 Deprivation of Liberty Safeguards Assessments

 The Deprivation of Liberty Safeguards apply specifically to care homes, nursing homes, hospices and hospitals.
 If an organisation suspects that the restrictions required to keep a person safe amount to a deprivation of liberty, they must apply to the Local Authority to authorise the deprivation of liberty.
 It is only lawful for organisations to deprive a person of their liberty if it is authorised by the Local Authority or the Court of Protection.

 Deprivation of Liberty Assessments for 16-18 Year Olds